anrungong/jsonlite/README.md

-A storage system using json file its data organization method.
+A storage system using json file its data file organization method.